By E-Perform | MINDSET | August 5, 2022

 - Don’t be fearful to fail – Research tells us that Failing helps you get better as long as you perceive it properly.
 People often avoid doing things that put them at risk of failing.
 However, by avoiding these things you are not improving.
 Don’t be afraid to fail because it can build character, teaches you the lessons you need to improve and also prepares you for future failures.

 - Don’t be afraid to try – Don’t be afraid to try because it will help you get better at what you are doing.
 Push yourself to do new and uncomfortable things.
-This is where development happens!
+This is where development of your football mindset happens!

 - Embrace your inner critic – If something goes wrong, don’t let your inner critic take over and ruin your day.
 Instead, embrace the criticism and learn from it.
 The best players are the ones that can learn and improve the fastest, these are the players that have the best mental toughness in football.